A well established group for artists within tHE community.

 recent happenings

-Photos of some of our completed portraits are below.
+Photos of some of the art are below.
+Click on the photo to enlarge it.

 Artist of the month